 The "high arts" are, of course, often stereotyped as traditional or conservative, while "commercial art" tends to be conformist, uncritical and profitable, which makes them palatable to the above positions.
 However, "contemporary art" is stereotyped as non-traditional, progressive, left-leaning, open to diversity, and anti-authoritarian, and so is a clear ideological threat on all four of the above fronts.

+Needless to say, the role of the arts in playing the role of critic does not endear itself to those in power, and can be confronting to those who have spent their lives in submission to the beliefs that legitimate their everyday lives.
 To exemplify this, it is worth noting that artists are the sort who are eager to point out contradictions like those below:

 - The religious fervour with which neoliberalism is pursued only makes sense because it has no supporting evidence and can only be taken on faith (e.g. 10a, 10b, 10c).